Mountains Behind Haiti’s Protests

 “Ensekirite Aba!
 Aba lavi chè!
 Aba koripsyon medyokrite ak-nan gouvènman Mately ak Lamot!”

 (Down with insecurity!
 Down with price hikes!
 Down with the corruption and mediocrity of the Martelly-Lamothe government!)

 in anticipation of a strike to protest rising food prices, arbitrary changes to the city’s judiciary by the central government, and increasing acts of banditry that are tolerated or instigated by police.
 Last June, for example, the city’s main radio station Radio Monopole was burned to the ground in an act of arson.

-According to organizers and monitors in place, over 75 to 90 per cent of the population observed the general strike.
-Until early afternoon, formal and informal trades were paralyzed.
+According to organizers and monitors in place, over 75 to 90 percent of the population observed the general strike.
+Until early afternoon, formal and informal trade were paralyzed.
 Gas stations, commercial banks, stores, and public markets were closed, leaving the streets empty.

 During a midday conference, organizer Gabriel Fortune said:

-“Apart from the transport sector, which operated at 60%, all other sectors, including private business have kept their word.”
+“Apart from the transport sector, which operated at 60 percent, all other sectors, including private business have kept their word.”